 Southern Kordofan: was created by the CPA, by merging the states of South and West Kordofan.
 It is one of three areas (the others being Abyei and Blue Nile) where specific arrangements for political administrative and economic development were made through a Protocol under the CPA.
 It is home to diverse populations speaking over 50 languages.
 The Nuba constitute an amalgamation of different ethnic groups settled in the central highlands.
 The Baggara pastoralists live primarily in the western region of the state.
 The Nuba Mountains area saw some of the fiercest fighting in the war, leaving behind a legacy of deep divisions between different communities that remain in place today; areas that were held by the SPLA are still not fully integrated into the state administration.
 The merging of two states increases the complexity, with a continuing de facto division of state administration between the two former state capitals.
 A Presidential Decree provides for rotating the parliament between Kadugli and El Fula.
-The absence of a person-to-person reconciliation process and an unresolved administration means that Southern Kordofan.
-Though many attempts were made to reach out to the communities in the western sector of Southern Kordofan.
-Though many attempts were made to reach out to the communities in the western sector of southern Kordofan.
+The absence of a person-to-person reconciliation process and an unresolved administration means that Southern Kordofan's population remains extremely fragmented; in particular, the population in the western sector of Southern Kordofan.
+Though many attempts were made to reach out to the communities in the western sector over the past 2 years they have failed due to political challenges.
+The focus of this programme will be on reaching out to the population in the western sector of Southern Kordofan.